alotaibin/multivariateEGPD/README.md

-# multivariateEGPD
+# Source code for "Joint modeling of low and high extremes using a multivariate extended generalized Pareto distribution"

-This repository contains the source code and replication files for ‘Joint modeling of low and high extremes using the multivariate eGPD,’ including simulation studies, simulation-based inference with the neural ‘NeuralEstimators’ package, and an application to Dutch precipitation extremes.
+This repository contains the source code and replication files for ‘Joint modeling of low and high extremes using the multivariate eGPD,’ including simulation studies, simulation-based inference with the package [NeuralEstimators](https://msainsburydale.github.io/NeuralEstimators.jl/dev/), and an application to Dutch precipitation extremes.

 ### Software dependencies

 We suggest that users set up a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) environment, so that the dependencies of this repository do not affect the user's current installation.
-In your environment, install `Python`, `R`, and `Julia`.
+In your environment, install `R`, and `Julia`.
 An environment instruction that worked in our case was the following:

 ```
 conda create -n mEPGD -c conda-forge r-base nlopt